GenEO spectral coarse spaces in SPD domain decomposition: Convergence proofs for the projected preconditioner

-One can always choose $\mathcal N = N$ but in general there are values of $\mathcal N$ that are significantly smaller than the number $N$ of subdomains.
-The number $\mathcal N$ is often referred to as the coloring constant since in can be viewed as the number of colors needed to color each subdomain in such a way that any two subdomains with the same color are orthogonal.
 Next, the abstract result used to bound $\lambda_{\max}$ is given and proved.
-Note that a difference with \cite{ToselliWidlund_book2005}[Assumption 2.4] is that the result must be proved for vectors in $\range (\tilde \bA\s\,^\dagger \bR\s \bPi^\top) $, instead of $\range ( \tilde \bA\s\,^\dagger \bR\s) $.
+Note that a difference with \cite{ToselliWidlund_book2005}[Assumption 2.4] is that the result must be proved for vectors in $\range (\tilde \bA\s^\dagger \bR\s \bPi^\top) $, instead of $\range ( \tilde \bA\s^\dagger \bR\s) $.
 This subtlety is what will allow to choose the coarse space, and already appeared in \cite{SPILLANE:2013:FETI_GenEO_IJNME}[Lemma 2.8, Lemma 3.12] in the particular settings of BDD and FETI.
-Another difference, is the presence of a projection operator $\tilde \bPi \s$ in the assumption of the lemma.
+Another difference, is the presence of a projection operator $\KPs$ in the assumption of the lemma.
 This weakens the assumption as long as the kernel of $\tilde \bA \s$ (once extended to the global space) is in the coarse space.